CibiAananth/telegram-react/README.md

 # telegram-react
-Telegram channel for react developers bangalore.
+Telegram channel for react and javascript developers worldwide.

 ## Link
 https://t.me/reactbangalore

 #### Developers join the channel and grow with the community.

+##### From Bangalore